azvaliev/sql/README.md

 The text area is multi-line and you can use either the mouse or arrow keys to navigate through the text area.

-#### Unified DESCRIBE command
+#### Unified DESCRIBE, SHOW TABLES, SHOW INDEXES command

+Several commands from MySQL have been ported to this CLI for convinience

-I've ported the MySQL `DESCRIBE X` command for easily viewing details about a table.
+- `DESCRIBE X` command for easily viewing details about a table.
 See [MySQL documentation](https://dev.mysql.com/doc/refman/8.4/en/show-columns.html) for details

-#### Unified SHOW TABLES command

-I've ported the MySQL `SHOW TABLES` command for easily all tables in the current database.
+- `SHOW TABLES` command for easily all tables in the current database.
 It just will return a list of all tables in the current databse
+- `SHOW INDEXES FROM X` command for viewing indexes on a specific table.

 #### Handling overflowing results